microshare/microshare.github.io/docs/2/technical/data-format/microshare-standards.md

 },
 {% endhighlight %}

 The last block of data in `{Data}` describes the device cluster that is permitted to unpack the payload.
-This is important as Microshare® has a large number of unpackers and sending the payload to the wrong unpacker may result in lost information.
-Below is the `library` of all the various Microshare® unpackers and where it is located.
+This is important as Microshare has a large number of unpackers and sending the payload to the wrong unpacker may result in lost information.
+Below is the `library` of all the various Microshare unpackers and where it is located.
 The descriptors 'class'  and 'version' helps navigate this library.